9174981 251122004 1888948 19751 71042 19725181 148179 71931

-I attented a series of lessons on nude painting which used live models, and I spent hours observing, and sketching the animals in the Jardin des Plantes.
-Studying in Paris allowed me to immerse myself in ancient cultures and museum artwork.
-Later on, I endeavoured to translate, of my feelings, and perceptions into shapes, colors and materials.
+I attended a series of lessons on nude painting which used live models, and I spent hours observing, and sketching the animals of the Jardin des Plantes.
+Studying in Paris allowed me to immerse in ancient cultures and museum artwork.
+Later on, I endeavored to translate my feelings and perceptions into shapes, colors and materials.

 I experimented a lot, sometimes using Paul Klee's comments from his book "On Modern Art", or Matisse's quotes, or my own intuition.

 I like to explore different media, etching, and lithographs.
 I created four series of those on heavyweight paper in Jacques Berville's workshop in Uzès.
-In 2006, I started a series of small-sized sculptures, made from clay, thread and beads, then a mosaic artwork series named "Totems".
+In 2006, I started a series of small-sized sculptures, made of clay, thread and beads, then a mosaic artwork series named "Totems".